 Physical Therapy Guide to Turf Toe

-Turf toe injury is an injury to the main joint of the big toe.
-The formal medical name for the condition is metatarsophalangeal (MTP) joint sprain.
-This injury occurs when the big toe is forced into extreme positions of hyperextension (where the toe moves back toward the top of the foot past its normal range of motion).
-It occurs primarily in athletic environments, particularly in football, such as when an athlete pushes off to sprint or is tackled with the front of the foot fixed and jammed into the ground, causing the toe to get stuck or caught in a hyperextended position.
-In most circumstances, a turf toe injury does not require surgery and can be treated effectively by a physical therapist.
+Turf toe is the common name for a sprain of the metatarsophalangeal, or MTP, joint.
+The MTP joint is located where the big toe meets the foot.
+This injury occurs when the big toe is forced back toward the top of the foot past its normal range of motion.
+It is more common in athletes, especially those who play football and similar sports.
+It can occur when an athlete pushes off to sprint or is tackled from behind.
+The front of the foot gets fixed and jammed into the ground, forcing the big toe to bend too far backward.
+In most cases, a turf toe injury does not require surgery.
+Physical therapy is effective for managing turf toe.

-There are 2 joints in the big toe.
-These joints allow the toe to move in an upward motion and bend in a downward motion.
-The big toe plays a significant role in our ability to walk and run; when the foot touches the ground and prepares to take another step, the big toe is the last joint through which the foot pushes off to move the body forward.
-The primary joint that this motion occurs through is the metatarsophalangeal joint, where the metatarsal, the first long, straight bone of the foot, attaches to the phalange, the first shorter bone of the toe.
+There are two joints in the big toe.
+These joints allow the toe to flex downward and extend upward.
+The big toe plays a major role in the ability to walk and run.
+When the foot touches the ground and prepares to take another step, the big toe is the last joint through which the foot pushes off the ground to move the body forward.
+The primary joint involved in this motion is the MTP joint.
+This joint is where the metatarsal (the first long, straight bone of the foot) attaches to the phalange (the first shorter bone of the toe).

 How Does It Feel?

-The most common symptoms associated with a turf toe injury are:
+The most common symptoms of a turf toe injury are:

 How Is It Diagnosed?

-Turf toe injuries are typically classified into grades 1 to 3 to describe the severity of the injury and to guide treatment:
+Health care providers classify turf toe injuries into one of three grades to describe the severity of the injury and guide treatment: